fridamariejoergensen/CSS_project/content/text-analysis.md

   </tr>
 </table>

-Almost all of the wordclouds have the name of the concerned charecter and then Harry's name as the top words in terms of TF-IDF scores.
+Almost all of the wordclouds have the name of the concerned character and then Harry's name as the top words in terms of TF-IDF scores.
 Since the method measures the importance of words in a document by giving a higher score to words that appear frequently in that document but infrequently in other documents in a corpus, this tells us - as expected - that the top 10 people in terms of indegree play a large roll in Harry Potter's life.
 Overall, the individual wordclouds describes the characters pretty well.
 Names are big with high TF-IDF scores showing each character's important connections.
 Looking at the words that are smaller we see more of their story in the universe.
 It seems the wiki pages are pretty factual as we would expect.
 There are generally not many adjectives or highly connotated words.
 Having done this analysis we can trust the pages more, as they seem objective.
 A potential add-on would be to make a semantic sentiment analysis to really make sure the wiki pages are objective.